nothke/UnityDOTSGotchas/README.md

 BUT, you CAN write to an array in parallel if you make sure that you don't write to the same index.
 To do that you need to add `[NativeDisableParallelForRestriction]` in front of the NativeArray.
 Same goes for ComponentDataFromEntity and other collections.
 Note that you will now not be warned even if you are writing to the same spot, so, be very careful.

-## Trasfering data from entity to entity
+## Transferring data from entity to entity

 Lets say we want to transfer some data from one entity to the other.
 First, we need to reference an entity in another entity.
 Then, you can get a `ComponentDataFromEntity<>` which is an array of component datas indexed by entity in a system using `GetComponentDataFromEntity<MyData>()`.
 You can use this to take data, pointed to by our stored Entity, from one entity to the other.